anywhichway/nano-memoize/README.md

 * For multiple object argument functions `micro-memoize` is always at least 5% faster than its closest competitors `moize` and `nano-memoize` which alternate in second place typically within each other's margin of error.

 * For custom equality functions 'nano-memoize` and `micro-memoize vary in speed depending on the equality function used. `nano-memoize` is always first by at least 15% using `hash-it` and `micro-memoize` is always second using `hash-it` or `lodash`.
-See the table below.

-* For a real world simulation where only 20% of the function calls are memoized and they take mixed argument types, `nanomemoize` remains the fastest.
-Although, it is within the margin of error for `fastMemoize`
+* For a real world simulation where only 20% of the function calls are memoized and they take and return mixed argument types, `nanomemoize` is by far fastest.
+It appears this is because `nanomemoize` handles the passing of mutiple values returned as a string better than others.

 The `planetheidea/moize` library (which claims to be the fastest on average) does not include `nano-memoize` for comparison and the repository is not accepting comments or a pull request for some technical reason.
 The repository has been forked and its own benchmarking has been updated and run to confirm the results below.

 Starting cycles for functions with a single primitive parameter...